Accountants Sure-Fire Way to Lower Income Tax Liability

-However, the tax law imposes strict record keeping rules in this area.
-Notably, to deduct a charitable contribution of $250 or more, a taxpayer must obtain a written acknowledgment from the charity, including the amount of the donation, a description of any non-cash property that was contributed and the value of any goods or services provided.
-Accountants must obtain these acknowledgements from their clients by the earlier of the date the tax return is filed or its due date (plus any extensions).
+However, the tax law imposes strict record-keeping rules in this area.
+Notably, to deduct a charitable contribution of $250 or more, a taxpayer must obtain a written acknowledgment from the charity, including the amount of the donation, a description of any non-cash property that was contributed, and the value of any goods or services provided.
+Accountants must obtain these acknowledgments from their clients by the earlier of the date the tax return is filed or its due date (plus any extensions).

 For contributions of more than $75 where a benefit is received in exchange for a contribution, the charity must provide a good faith estimate of the goods or services received and the amount of payment exceeding the value of the benefit.
 The deductible amount is limited to the difference between the payment and the FMV of the benefit.

 Other special rules apply to charitable contributions of property.
 For instance, you’re required to provide additional tax return information for non-cash contributions exceeding $500.
 Furthermore, for property valued above $5,000, the taxpayer must obtain an independent appraisal of the property’s FMV.
 Tax bonus: The cost of the appraisal is treated as a miscellaneous expense and is tax-deductible itself (subject to the usual 2%-of-AGI threshold for miscellaneous expenses).

 In addition, notify high-income clients that certain itemized deductions, including write-offs for charitable contributions, may be reduced under the Pease rule.
 The reduction in 2015 begins at $258,250 of AGI for single filers and $309,900 for joint filers.